Teaching is my passion. And passion is my craft.

 This book truly is a must-read for teachers during the pandemic, you won’t realize that you need this book until you start reading it.
 Even though current circumstances are pushing us to our breaking point, not all hope is lost as this book will help you balance yourself again and face another day prepared and confident.

 Catch everything about a highly motivated teacher

 1) Bring in something you enjoy in class

-Try to incorporate activities that you enjoy doing in your own time, whether it may be showing your class a movie you like and have them create a movie analysis assignment on it.
+Try to incorporate activities that you enjoy doing in your own time, whether it may be showing your class a movie you like and having them create a movie analysis assignment on it.
 You will surely love to check what your students think of the movie you showed them.